tatianegercina/FinTech/02-Homework/01-FinTech/Instructions/README.md

 ## Background

-As a FinTech professional, it is critical to learn how FinTech companies start, evolve, and grow, and to be able to speak knowledgeably about the major players in the Fintech space.
+As a FinTech professional, it is critical to learn how FinTech companies start, evolve, and grow, and to be able to speak knowledgeably about the major players in the FinTech space.
 Even those in a highly technical role must stay abreast of what is happening in the business landscape - this is partially because many FinTech companies create tools and technologies which are then used by other companies.

 “Case Studies” are one of the major methods of corporate analysis used in top business schools.
 While full business school case studies may be 50-100 pages long or more, your case study will be more focused: specifically, it will be an analysis of how a FinTech company of your choice is responding to the problems and needs of the FinTech domain it is in, and how it is using technology to solve a standing financial problem.

 In this homework assignment, you will:

-1. Select a Fintech domain that interests you.
+1. Select a FinTech domain that interests you.
 2. Select a company or project within that domain
 3. Research the domain and company.
 4. Write a detailed case study of the company.